- Font Size

-Thank you to everyone who contributed to last month’s survey.
+Thank you to everyone who contributed to the October 2020 survey.
 The results are in and provide a key update on the challenges, successes and needs of the state’s volunteer-involving organisations.
 This information shapes our advocacy to government and new initiatives we’re undertaking to support the sector.

 COVID-19 and volunteering

 - Volunteer-involving organisations have adapted and most are bouncing back

 - 85% of organisations are ready to host more volunteers, a huge increase from only 36% in May and June

 - Half of volunteer-involving organisations are back to a full team

 You identified that key issues impacting your organisations are around funding, compliance, recruitment and measuring the impact of volunteering.
 Also, you let us know about the need for accessible templates, guides and resources, as well as more networking opportunities with your peers.

 This valuable input guides our ongoing advocacy and has helped shape an exciting set of projects that Volunteering Queensland will deliver.
 To support and enhance the volunteer sector, we will be:

 - Continuing to push for more funding for the volunteer sector through our election platform